camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/manual.md

 ## Run Connectors

-The [Connector runtime environment](https://search.maven.org/artifact/io.camunda.connector/connector-runtime-job-worker) picks up outbound connectors available on the classpath automatically.
+The [Connector runtime environment](https://search.maven.org/artifact/io.camunda.connector/connector-runtime-job-worker) picks up outbound Connectors available on the classpath automatically.
 It uses the default configuration specified by a Connector through its `@OutboundConnector` annotation.

 To run the [REST Connector](https://search.maven.org/artifact/io.camunda.connector/connector-http-json) with the runtime environment, execute the following command: